 Some of them may offer more flexible criteria than others.
 Which one is best for you will depend.
-But generally, the FHA mortgage loan is a great fit for millions of borrowers.
+But generally, the FHA product is a great fit for millions of borrowers.

-What You Need to Know About FHA Mortgage Loans
+What You Need to Know About FHA Mortgage Plans

 If the home you are considering is within the FHA conforming limits, getting an FHA mortgage is a good idea for many people.
 After the subprime market crash, millions of people had damaged credit.
 They could no longer buy a home and may have had to rent for many years.

 Fortunately, the FHA mortgage program is available today and can help people with average or bad credit to buy their own home.

 To qualify for a conventional loan, you normally need at least a 680 credit score today.
 An FHA loan is much more forgiving.
 Borrowers may be able to qualify with a credit score of 580 and still pay only a 3.5% down payment.